forever7ds/Adversarial-reprogramming-of-APP-classification/README.md

 # Adversarial-reprogramming-of-APP-classification
-Here is our model and dataset of paper :
+Here is our model and dataset of a APP classisication model based adversarial reprogramming.